glouw/rr/README.md

 Strings, numbers, and booleans can be compared with all boolean operators.
 Other value types, such as queues, maps, files, use their length (size) for comparison.

-The `Len` keyword returns the length (or size) of a queue, map, string, or file.
+The `Len` keyword returns the length (or size) of a queue, map, string, or file:

 ```
 Main()